1. When will I receive my tax bill?

 Failure to receive a tax bill does not relieve the obligation to pay taxes.
 Taxes not paid in full on or before December 31 will accrue interest, penalties and fees.

-Telephones are staffed during regular business hours (8 a.m. to 5 p.m., Monday through Friday, excluding holidays observed by Jackson County).
+Telephones and email are staffed during regular business hours (8 a.m. to 5 p.m., Monday through Friday, excluding holidays observed by Jackson County).
+We experience high call volumes during November and December, so wait times on the phone can be lone.
+Taxpayers are encouraged to refer to these FAQs when applicable or email at firstname.lastname@example.org.

-Make any check or money order payable to: Jackson County Collector and include your PROPERTY ACCOUNT NUMBER on the document.
+Make any check or money order to: Jackson County Collector and include your Property Account Number on the document.
 If mailing, please include the remittance.
 To be timely paid, all payments must be USPS postmarked by December 31.
+Checks can take up to 30 days to process.
+Receipts will not be sent for mailed payments but are available online at www.jacksongov.org under “tax receipts”.
+Payments made online are processed immediately and taxpayers have immediate access to those receipts.

-A drop box for property tax payments will be located at the west door of the Jackson County Courthouse in Kansas City (415 E. 12th St.) and at the south door of the Historic Truman Courthouse in Independence (112 W. Lexington).
-Both drop boxes will close at midnight on December 31.
+A drop box for property tax payments is located at the west door of the Jackson County Courthouse in Kansas City (415 E. 12th St.) and at the south door of the Historic Truman Courthouse in Independence (112 W. Lexington).
+Both drop boxes will be locked at midnight on December 31.
 Do not place cash in either drop box.
+Online payments are accepted 24/7.
+Online payment processing for 2022 ends at 11:40pm on December 31st.

 Please bring the entire bill and your form of payment.
 If you do not have your bill, a bill can be printed for you, but this does create some additional wait time.

-Mail: If you mailed in a payment, your receipt will be mailed to you after the first of the year.
-Your receipt will also be available online via the directions listed above as soon as the payment is received and entered.
+Mail: We are no longer mailing receipts for payments unless a taxpayer is unable to access them online.
+Your receipt will be available online via the directions listed above as soon as the payment is received and entered.
 Entry of mailed payments takes longer near the end of the year.
+When payments are made online, a receipt is available immediately.

 The new owner/buyer has the responsibility for paying the total tax bill by December 31.